prevwong/reka.js/docs/concepts/externals.md

     }
 });

-// Then the external global can be accessed within the Program AST like so:
+// Then the external function can be accessed within the Program AST like so:
 {
     type: "RekaComponent",
     template: {